"Study the past if you would define the future" – Confucius

 - Third, the increases in productivity through the use of AI and robotics will be orders of magnitude greater than previous technological changes.

-What will this mean?
-The World Economic Forum believes over the next five years there will be 95 million jobs lost in industries like accounting and legal, but 133 million jobs created in the robotics, engineering and creative fields.1 Other predictions are more pessimistic and longer dated.
+The World Economic Forum believes over the next five years there will be 95 million jobs lost in industries like accounting and legal, but 133 million jobs created in the robotics, engineering and creative fields.
+Other predictions are more pessimistic and longer dated.
 What we do know is that all previous changes led to net increases in jobs and large decreases in the cost of production.
 We know that the productivity improvements derived from AI and robotics will mean the number of hours a person needs to work to enjoy an ever-increasing standard of living will continue to decline.

 At ADP we don't profess to know the future.
 We study the trends, we analyze the data and we talk to the leading experts in the world of work.
 From this research we derive our theories on Total Talent Management, on work being driven by Tasks, Teams, Algorithms and Data, on the convergence of on-demand and full time and on the coming Robot Revolution.

-Where do you believe the world of work is going and what data supports your thesis?
+Food for thought: Where do you believe the world of work is going and what data supports your thesis?